SystemsApproach/sdn/trellis.rst

-For example, a companion file, ``spgw.p4`` (not shown), implements the forwarding plane for the SPGW extension, which includes the GTP tunnel encapsulation/decapsulation required by the cellular network standard.
-Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments.
+For example, a companion file, ``spgw.p4`` (not shown), implements the forwarding plane for the SPGW extension, which includes the GTP tunnel encapsulation/decapsulation required by the 3GPP cellular standard to connect the Trellis fabric to the base stations of the Radio Access Network.
+Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments to connect the Trellis fabric to home routers.
 (As an aside, the code fragment also illustrates the basic structure of ``fabric.p4``\'s core functionality: lines 6-7 invoke the *filtering objective*, lines 12-14 invoke the *forwarding objective*, and lines 16-17 invoke the *next objective*.)